Gemini-Solutions/InternalDeveloperPortal/ReadMe.md

   * Automate/Self service for Service maturity and upgrades and codefreeze.
   * Ease of onboarding of new technology without impacting others.

+- #### Ops
+   * A single dashboard for all my services that my team owns/monitor
+   * Single click incident management, escalation
+   * On call check/updates

+- #### SRE
+    * As an SRE I want to have the whole view of my resources and application to mee the SLO to better plan and deliver.
+    * Reduced time in incident planning and resolution
+    * Easy change management

+- #### Software Security
+   * Ensure all the applications are atleast above a certain threshold of security check
+   * Which apps need escalation/notification
+   * 0 day vulnerability patching.

 - #### Team Lead
   * Which application needs my attention the most in case of load, service maturity etc.
   * How can I save money for a certain application, application insights.